envoy/Ambassador/README.md

 ## JSONReader

-Like `DataReader`, besides reading the whole chunk of data, `JSONReader` also parse it as JSON format.
+Like `DataReader`, besides reading the whole chunk of data, `JSONReader` also parses it as JSON format.
 Herer's how you do

 ```Swift
 router["/api/v2/users"] = JSONResponse() { environ -> Any in